rebelesbb/SiemensJava2025/README.md

-# Siemens Java Internship – Refactored CRUD Application
+# Siemens Java Internship – Code Refactoring Application

 This is a fully refactored version of a Spring Boot CRUD application originally provided for the Siemens Java Internship assignment.
 It improves code quality, adds full validation, restructures async processing, and introduces complete test coverage.